tweedegolf/storage-abstraction/publish/Storage/README.md

 [![ci](https://github.com/tweedegolf/storage-abstraction/actions/workflows/ci.yaml/badge.svg?branch=master)](https://github.com/tweedegolf/storage-abstraction/actions/workflows/ci.yaml)

-Provides an abstraction layer for interacting with a storage; the storage can be a local file system or a cloud storage service.
-Supported cloud storage services are:
+Provides an abstraction layer for interacting with a storage; the storage can be on a local file system or in the cloud.
+Supported cloud storage providers are:

 - Amazon S3
 - Google Cloud